Skip to main content

 The Interplay of Stress and Cortisol

 Intense wellness programs often involve high-intensity interval training (HIIT), prolonged endurance sessions, and significant lifestyle changes, all of which can increase physiological stress.
-This triggers the release of from the adrenal glands.
+This triggers the release of cortisol from the adrenal glands.
 Chronically elevated cortisol levels directly interfere with thyroid physiology in several ways:

 1. Inhibition of TSH Cortisol can suppress the release of TSH from the pituitary gland, which may artificially lower TSH levels, further masking an underlying issue.